inuishan/card-game/Readme.md

-This simulates a simple card game.
-Rules of the games are as follows:

-Played with a deck of 52 cards with 4 suites and 13 number cards

-4 players plays the game.

-1. distribute cards among players randomly
-2. decide random trump for the game
-3. choose a player randomly to start the game
-4. game starts

-game strategy :
-each player tries to win maximum no. of hands greedily. at each turn, player tries to win it.

-1. if player has cards of same suit, it puts forth the highest available, given the highest card is higher than the highest played card till then in the hand
-2. if player has cards of same suit but no card is higher than the highest played card, he puts the smallest card of same suit
-3. if player doesn't have card of same suit, he puts smallest available trump card that would win the hand till that time
-4. if player doesn't have big enough trump card, or he doesn't have trump at all, he puts smallest available card of any other suit, in case of conflict choose random

-<b>Please not that while playing the first card of the hand, the player does not play his highest card, he chosses a random suite except tump and plays the highest card of that trump. </b>
+<b>Please not that while playing the first card of the hand, the player does not play his highest card, he chosses a random suite except tump and plays the highest card of that suite. </b>

 ```
 A sample simulation of the game: